paramatma007/OtoolAnalyze/README.md

 # OtoolAnalyze

-I have developed this script to help perform Reverse Engineering of an iOS application, specifically the static analysis of an IPA file for detecting common security misconfigurations.
+This script has been developed to help perform Reverse Engineering of an iOS application, specifically the static analysis of an IPA file for detecting common security misconfigurations.
 We can complete a small portion of a very complex area in Cyber Security through this script - iOS Application Penetration Testing.

 Following checks are performed by the script:
 1. Address Space Layout Randomization (ASLR)